Sarwarhridoy4/youvideo-downloader/readme.md

 - Download YouTube, Facebook, and other videos by specifying the URL.
 - Detects if _ffmpeg_ is installed; if not, offers automatic installation for any OS.
 - Choose from multiple available video/audio formats.
+- Load Playlist using range & and download best quality
 - Add Option to download mp3
 - Select output folder to save downloads.
 - Real-time progress bar showing download and conversion progress.